napari/docs/docs/release/index.md

 plugin authors to encourage them to migrate their plugin to the npe2 system.

-For more details on this change and how it affects plugins, see the [detailed guide](adapted-plugin-guide).
-If you are a plugin author and your plugin is not yet npe2-compatible, please see our [npe2 migration guide](npe2-migration-guide), and, if you encounter any issues, get in touch in our [Plugins Zulip chat channel](https://napari.zulipchat.com/#narrow/channel/309872-plugins) or by coming to one of our [community meetings](meeting-schedule).
+For more details on this change and how it affects plugins, see the [detailed guide](https://napari.org/stable/plugins/advanced_topics/adapted_plugin_guide.html).
+If you are a plugin author and your plugin is not yet npe2-compatible, please see our [npe2 migration guide](https://napari.org/stable/plugins/advanced_topics/npe2_migration_guide.html), and, if you encounter any issues, get in touch in our [Plugins Zulip chat channel](https://napari.zulipchat.com/#narrow/channel/309872-plugins) or by coming to one of our [community meetings](meeting-schedule).